bibanon/bibanon/Bibanon/Bibliotheca-Anonoma-Logo.md

 ![Traditional Design, with original arabic text](http://i.imgur.com/uLyW9e3.png)

-This is the more traditional Square Kufic logo that we currently use.
+This is the more traditional Square Kufic logo that we used in the past.
+It was designed in light of the Arab Spring protests which our predecessors had a hand in.

 It is diagonally symmetrical; both the top and right sides, and the bottom and left sides spell out "Maktabat Al-Anonoma", and the long, vertically extended lines of "Al Anonoma" lock together with each other.